FaizanHassanSiddiqui/FaizanHassanSiddiqui/README.md

 ### Hi there 👋

-Mathematically and professionally strong Data Scientist with 3 years of diverse experience.
-Adept at implementing the data science workflow on tabular data, text data, graph data and image data; technically strong from Exploratory Data Analysis to applying Statistical Analysis to predictive modelling to presenting insights in beautiful charts.
+I am a mathematically inclined and professionally strong Data Scientist with 3 years of diverse experience.
+I am adept at implementing the data science and ML workflow on tabular data, text data, graph data and image data;from Exploratory Data Analysis to applying Statistical Analysis to predictive modelling to presenting insights in beautiful charts.

 **Skills**
 - Programming languages: Python, R, SQL, C++, TypeScript